Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/roles/DevOps/process.md

   - Ensure `node_modules/.bin` is in the `PATH`.
   - Install all devDependencies from `package.json` (notably `ts-node`, `typescript`, `@types/node`).
   - Provide bash and coreutils (for `tree`, `git`, etc.).
+  - Include PlantUML and Graphviz for diagram rendering.
+  - Provide Docker-in-Docker or `docker` socket access for workflows that interact with Docker (optional based on security policy).
+  - Include `gh` CLI where GitHub automation is part of the sprint tasks.

 ## Example: PATH Setup in DevContainer
 ```bash